andrewfandrew/coppersulphate/README.md

 - hosted on [github pages](https://andrewfandrew.github.io/coppersulphate/)
 - the images used are delivered from another of my github repos
 - the replacement is done using a custom jquery script
+- uses fontawesome icons

 This is a one page site that features radio buttons and checkboxes replaced by images.
 After testing it here i intend to duplicate this on on a drupal site.

 ## Branches
-### yellowstone
+### bootstrap3.3.7
-- This uses Bootstrap 4 rather than Bootstrap 3
+- This uses Bootstrap version 3.3.7
+- It uses glyphicons which are not available in Bootstrap version 4.x